 With the headlines dominated by the pandemic, driver shortages and changes to household waste volumes over the last year, another long-standing issue saw less coverage.
 Yet, contamination, and the large associated costs, remains high on the list of concerns we hear from our local authority customers.
 The problem of contaminated household (kerbside) recycling is well known to Waste and Recycling Service Managers.
 Whether for processing in the UK, or for export, the requirement for high-quality, well-separated materials is now higher than ever.
 Dry recycling containing erroneous materials (the big four offenders being black bags, textiles, food waste and nappies) is highly costing to pick through and sort, and importantly results in the rejection of entire loads, which are then sent to landfill.
 Previous reports have identified costs of around £50,000 a month for councils in having to dispose of contaminated recycling loads.
+For example, Hampshire County Council estimates they get 20% contamination in their dry mixed recycling and that costs are well over £1 million a year.
 Yet, this continues to be a hard problem to crack.

 The fact is that people find it hard to comply with what councils are asking them to do.
 Figures from WRAP on recycling attitudes and reported behaviour in 2020 revealed that over four in five (82%) of UK households add one or more items to their recycling collection that their council cannot recycle.
 Even when the measure is only on items considered to be “serious contaminants” the figure is still around 45%.
 With many brands eager to encourage more sustainable consumption of their products, people often cite confusion caused by recycling labelling on packaging.
 And different arrangements in different local authorities, often driven by local processing availability and capability, is another factor that we know makes it harder for people when they move between different areas (there are thought to be about 300 different recycling schemes in operation across England).